Virtual-Coffee/VC-Community-Docs/CONTRIBUTING.md

 Before you begin:

 - Have you read our [Code of Conduct](https://virtualcoffee.io/code-of-conduct/)?
-- Check out [existing issues](https://github.com/Virtual-Coffee/VC-Contributors/issues) and the [discussion board](https://github.com/Virtual-Coffee/VC-Contributors/discussions) to ensure your issue hasn’t been brought up before.
+- Check out [existing issues](https://github.com/Virtual-Coffee/VC-Community-Docs/issues) and the [discussion board](https://github.com/Virtual-Coffee/VC-Community-Docs/discussions) to ensure your issue hasn’t been brought up before.

 ## Types of Contributions :memo:

-You can contribute to the VC-Contributors content and documentation in several ways.
+You can contribute to the VC-Community-Docs content and documentation in several ways.
 This repo (short for repository) is a place to discuss and collaborate on event planning and coordination at Virtual Coffee.

 ### :mega: Discussions

-For questions, comments, or other discussion topics that don’t have a clear action, please use the [discussion board](https://github.com/Virtual-Coffee/VC-Contributors/discussions).
+For questions, comments, or other discussion topics that don’t have a clear action, please use the [discussion board](https://github.com/Virtual-Coffee/VC-Community-Docs/discussions).

 For example, if you want to ask “Should we do…” or “How do I do…”, you’ll start in the discussion board.
 This allows a whole-group conversation, and we can integrate the answer into docs or issues as necessary.